gregpalmr/alluxio-spark-eks/alluxio/README.md

      $ kubectl get pvc

 ### e.
-Format the Alluxio master node journal
+Disabel Alluxio master node journal formatting

-Before using Alluxio, the master nodes must format their journal storage.
-The master Pods in the StatefulSet use an initContainer to format the journal on startup.
-The initContainer is switched on by property: journal.format.runFormat=true.
-By default, the journal is not formatted when the master starts.
+Since the argument "--set journal.format.runFormat=true" was used to initially deploy the Alluxio cluster, we must upgrade the deployment using the "helm upgrade" command, and specify the "runFormat=false" argument.
+This way, if a master node gets restarted by the Kubernetes scheduler, it will not format the existing (and still usable) journal on the persistent storage.

-Use the following helm upgrade command to format the journals:
+Use the following helm upgrade command to not format the journals:

-     $ helm upgrade alluxio -f alluxio/alluxio-helm-values.yaml --set journal.format.runFormat=true alluxio-charts/alluxio
+     $ helm upgrade alluxio --set journal.format.runFormat=false -f alluxio/alluxio-helm-values.yaml alluxio-charts/alluxio

 ### f.
 Run Alluxio CLI commands

 You can run Alluxio CLI commands from within the Alluxio master pods.
 Use the following kubectl command to open a shell session in on e of the Alluxio master pods:

-     $ kubectl exec -ti alluxio-master-0 -- /bin/bash
+     $ kubectl exec -ti --container alluxio-master alluxio-master-0 -- /bin/bash

 To view the Alluxio properties that were configured for the Alluxio master process, use the command: